RTEMS/rtems-docs/eng/req-eng.rst

 Test suites shall use the :ref:`RTEMS Test Framework <RTEMSTestFramework>`.

-.. topic:: Doorstop

 The test suite items shall have the following attribute specializations:

 type
     The type value shall be *test-suite*.

 text
     The test suite description.

 .. _ReqEngTestCase: